gautambhatia2502/Entry-Management-System/README.md

 ## Some Screenshots of UI

-Start Screen of the Application where Visitor can check in
+Start Screen of the Application where Visitor can check in and check out by entering the email address
 ![alt text](https://github.com/gautambhatia2502/Entry-Management-System/blob/master/images/main1.png)

 Screen after user click the checkin button